femfataal/Selfportrait2025-Le-Radeau-de-la-CSQ/Journal.md

 finished the mid tones for the beams.
 Thing are definitly in the weird middle zone of everything being very ugly.
 The mistakes in perspective are also quite visable.
 I do like some of the very first bits of shade on the beams.

+**29-03-2026**

+19:59

+So jow that Im working with natural light again, the dark evenings are rough.
+I need a significant amount of light in order to keep seeing the differences in the hues of gold/brown.
+I sure as hell did set myself up for a challenge with that one.

+I finally figured out on of the oldest og tricks for doing 2 point pespective.
+Work with ropes as a mean for quickly drawing lines.
+Please don't ask me why I have 10m of pink rope laying around ha ha ha.

+I do really feel like this is going to speed things up so much.

+I guess the solution is partially to thank to a very interesting encouter over the weekend